Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 You can even freeze the chicken for up to 3 months in the freezer and take it out to grill or roast.
 Just wait for the chicken to come to room temperature or else it will not cook evenly.

-Oven Roasted Pollo Asado:
+Oven Roasted Pollo Asado (Chicken Asado):

 I like to broil it for 1-2 minutes for the roasted charred flavor and color, you can skip this step if you like.

-Pollo Asado on a grill or smoker:
+Pollo Asado (Chicken Asado) on a grill:

 Cooking it in the oven is the easiest way to get it done but I prefer the smoky flavor, so I prefer the grill.
 Preheat your grill or smoker to 400 Fahrenheit (anything between 375 and 425 is fine).
 This temperature will cook the chicken evenly and prevent it from drying.